Volst/graphql-authentication/README.md

 ## Helper utilities

-Get the current user in a resolver (performs a request to Prisma):
+Get the current user in a resolver (performs a request to your data layer):

 ```js
 import { getUser } from 'graphql-user';